l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 By choosing to make Tourism the "Main Strategy," the Japanese government chose a battlefield where **victory is physically impossible.**

+### The "Scaling Deficit" (The More You Build, The Poorer You Get)
+Usually, in business, Economy of Scale kicks in (Walmart gets cheaper the bigger it gets).
+In Okinawa Tourism, **Diseconomy of Scale** kicks in.
+*   One hotel needs one road.
+*   Ten hotels need a highway, a new sewage plant, and a police station.
+*   The tax revenue from the ten hotels (active only 6 months) **does not cover the maintenance cost** of the highway and sewage plant.
+*   Therefore: **Every new hotel increases the Prefectural Deficit.**

 ### The "Zero Sum" Trap
 You are absolutely right.
 Tourism is zero-sum.
 A tourist has 5 days of vacation.
 They spend it *somewhere*.